 Now-a-days the castle is a charming hotel, with rooms fashioned in elegance of a bye-gone era.
 The furniture is antique and in excellent condition.
 I was very excited to stay overnight in one of the suites.
 It had a beautiful four-poster bed, with curtains draped around it.
 I really felt like royalty.
 It was simply magical.

 The rooms are quite small, but they do have everything you need for a pleasant stay, with attention to detail.
 I always appreciate the little touches provided by a hotel, such as, water bottles, toiletries, free wi-fi, a room with a view, etc. It really makes you enjoy your stay a whole lot more, don’t you agree?

 Speaking of small, my bathroom had the tiniest shower cubicle I have ever seen in all my travels!
 Once I hopped inside it, I could barely move.
 It was quite hilarious.

 That evening I dined in luxury!
 The main restaurant here, called Ristorante San Giorgio, is a stunning dining room, with beautiful decor and an enormous fireplace.
 Staff were so attentive, almost to a fault, and the food was delicious.
 A couple of other tables were occupied, but it was relatively quiet.

 I recommend staying here for a totally different type of hotel experience that you won’t ever forget.
 You can even stay in the tower, if you really want to feel like a prince or princess.

 I’m thrilled to now be able to say that I have stayed in a real Castle.

 We arrived by hire car from Parma to Vigoleno, about 45 minutes.
 A long winding uphill road leads to this historical village of Vigoleno; a very narrow two-way road, I might add.
 It was a little hair-raising, driving up here, but we arrived in one piece.
 By the way, you won’t be able to get here any other way, as public transport is scarce, and taxis probably won’t be keen to drive way out here either.
 So you really need to get a car.
-There is plenty of parking here and is very safe.
+There is plenty of parking here and it’s very safe.